Reference Internet Resources

 Distinguished Women of Past and Present - An award winning site with links to biographies of women of note through the ages.

-Internet Movie Database Biography - Browse an alphabetical list or search for biographies in the movie industry.
+Internet Movie Database Advanced Name Search - Search for biographies on people in the movie industry.

 Monarchs of Britain - Monarchs are covered with brief biographies from 802 AD, to current.